 Blockchain technology offers a way for untrusted parties to reach agreement (consensus) on a common digital history.
 A common digital history is important because digital assets and transactions are in theory easily faked and/or duplicated.
 Blockchain technology solves this problem without using a trusted intermediary.

 To see what those instances might be, let’s think about why Bitcoin needs blockchain technology.
 There are three main reasons.

 - Bitcoin is a public ledger of bitcoin transactions

 - There are untrusted nodes recording transactions on the Bitcoin ledger

 - Bitcoin does not want to trust a third party to administer the ledger

 Effectively, Bitcoin uses a blockchain to decentralize payments.
 Where else could we use this unique database architecture to get rid of the middleman?
-Are there other things that could be decentralized?
+Are there other things that would be more valuable if they were decentralized?

 Let’s take this step-by-step.
 What’s another scenario where everyone needs a record of ownership, and where a trusted third party isn’t preferred?

 A couple of immediate use cases come to mind.